-Previous chapters has tought you how to create hyper text link using text and how to use images in your web page.
-Now we will learn how to use images to create hyper links.
-See example below:
+We have seen how to create hypertext link using text and we also learnt how to use images in our webpages.
+Now, we will learn how to use images to create hyperlinks.

-This was the simpletest way of creating hyperlinks using images.
+This was the simplest way of creating hyperlinks using images.
 Next we will see how we can create Mouse-Sensitive Image Links.

-The HTML and XHTML standards provide a feature that lets you embed many different links inside the same image.
-Clicking different areas of the image causes the browser to link to different target documents.
-Such mouse-sensitive images known as image maps.
+The HTML and XHTML standards provides a feature that lets you embed many different links inside a single image.
+You can create different links on the single image based on different coordinates available on the image.
+Once different links are attached to different coordinates, we can click different parts of the image to open target documents.
+Such mouse-sensitive images are known as image maps.

-A server-side image maps: is enabled by the ismap attribute for the <img> tag and requires access to a server and related image-map processing applications.
+Server-side image maps − This is enabled by the ismap attribute of the <img> tag and requires access to a server and related image-map processing applications.

-A client-side image maps: is created with the usemap attribute for the <img> tag, along with corresponding <map> and <area> tags.
+Client-side image maps − This is created with the usemap attribute of the <img> tag, along with corresponding <map> and <area> tags.

-When the user clicks some place within the image, the browser passes the coordinates of the mouse pointer along with the URL specified in the <a> tag to the document server.
+Here you simply put your image inside a hyper link and use ismap attribute which makes it special image and when the user clicks some place within the image, the browser passes the coordinates of the mouse pointer along with the URL specified in the <a> tag to the web server.
 The server uses the mouse-pointer coordinates to determine which document to deliver back to the browser.

-When ismap is used, the href attribute of the containing <a> tag must contain the URL of a server application like amap file or cgi script etc. to process the incoming request based on the passed coordinates.
+When ismap is used, the href attribute of the containing <a> tag must contain the URL of a server application like a cgi or PHP script etc. to process the incoming request based on the passed coordinates.